 We encourage students to take ownership of their writing and to think critically and analytically about their ideas and assumptions.
-We acknowledge that, within and beyond the university environment, students often feel compelled to make choices about their writing that require them to suppress important aspects of their voice or identity.
-We freely discuss these issues with writers as they consider the rhetorical choices that best fulfill their needs, goals, and intentions.
+We recognize that, both within and beyond the university environment, many students may feel compelled to make choices about their writing that require them to suppress important aspects of their voice or identity.
+We freely discuss the root causes of these issues with writers so that they can choose to write in ways that align with their values and fulfill their needs, goals, and intentions.

 We believe that all writers at Mason, students and professionals alike, should have access to this support.
 As such, we work with writers from all backgrounds: experienced and beginning writers; undergraduate and graduate students; native English speakers and multilingual writers; and writers from all disciplines, departments, and professions.
 We strive to create a space where writers of all genders, races, ethnicities, nationalities, sexualities, ages, abilities, and religions feel welcome.

 In service of these ideals we offer the Mason community the following: